DataDog/documentation/content/en/logs/log_collection/javascript.md

 {{< img src="logs/log_collection/public_key.png" style="width:80%;" alt="Public API Keys" responsive="true" >}}

-Read our [Public API keys documentation][3] to learn more about the restrictions that applies.
+Read the [Public API keys documentation][3] to learn more about the restrictions that applies.

 ## Configure the Javascript logger